PaolaGaray/GA-CustomerRevenuePrediction/README.md

 ---

-## Two-Stage Modeling Approach

-To effectively model both purchasing behavior and revenue prediction, I employ a two-stage approach:
-1. Stage 1: Classification Model:
-   - Objective: Predict whether a user will make a purchase (binary classification).
-   - Benefit: By isolating the subset of users likely to make a purchase, I can focus the second model on predicting revenue amounts, reducing noise from non-purchasing users.
-3. Stage 2: Regression Model:
-   - Objective: For users likely to make a purchase, predict the amount of revenue generated.
-   - Benefit: This approach allows me to model spending behaviour more accurately, focusing only on users identified as potential spenders.

----

 ## Data Description

 The dataset consists of customer visit data for the Google Merchandise Store.
 Each row in the dataset represents a visit to the store, containing information about: